West New York Office 436 58th Street

 Spousal support can take various forms.
 One is rehabilitative alimony, which is temporary support that helps the receiving spouse get the training and education needed to become more self-sufficient.
 Reimbursement alimony compensates a spouse who sacrificed financially in order to advance the others’ education or other opportunities.
 Permanent alimony is intended to address the financial needs of the recipient.
 In some cases, depending on the tax situation, it may be advantageous to pay alimony in lieu of child support.
 Our lawyer reviews the different types of spousal support with clients, making sure they understand their options.

 There are a number of considerations that go into a permanent alimony award, including:

 Our Bergen County attorney works with clients to determine the role that spousal maintenance should play in a final divorce settlement.
 Either the man or woman can receive alimony, depending on an analysis of the answers to questions such as those listed here.
 We also help clients who have lost their job or are unable to meet alimony obligations due to illness.
 We can evaluate your situation and explain what your options are in complying with support obligations in a down in economy.

-To learn more about spousal maintenance in New Jersey, contact our West New York or Hackensack, New Jersey, law offices.
+To learn more about spousal maintenance in New Jersey, contact our West New York law office.
 Attorney Jeffrey M. Bloom has been serving the people of northern New Jersey since 1988 – call (855) 208-3650.
 We use his nearly 20 years of experience to help individuals resolve alimony matters.